HandongHCI/HandongHCI.github.io/Courses/HCI_Essays.md

 | ... | ... | ... |
 | ... | ... | ... |

 - **Subtopic 2.
-Need HCI ideas for future transportations and personal flights**: There are many scenarios about the future transportations including autonomous cars, autonomous delivery services, and personal flights.
+Need HCI ideas for future transportations and personal flights**: There are many scenarios about future transportations including autonomous cars, autonomous delivery services, and personal flights.
 But still, detailed interfaces and new HCIs (or human-vehicle interactions) are not prepared.
 Even, the current in-vehicle systems show lacks of user-centeredness.
 That means there are many things that we (= HCI experts) can contribute!<br><br>
 We are going to consider two things in this question.
-(1) HCI ideas for future vehicles: **What ideas do you have, which can improve the current interfaces and interactions better?** **Also, what (novel) interactions can you suggest for passengers' tasks (e.g., work, study, entertainment, resting, shopping, ...) in a self-driving car in the near future?** **Be careful,** the most important consideration of the vehicle design should be the **SAFETY**!
+(1) HCI ideas for future vehicles: **What ideas do you have, which can improve the current interfaces and interactions better?** **Also, what (novel) interactions can you suggest for passengers' tasks (e.g., work, study, entertainment, resting, shopping, ...) in a self-driving car in the near future?** **Be careful,** the most important consideration of the vehicle design should be **SAFETY**!
 So, your HCI idea should not distract the driver's attention from the driving.<br><br>
 (2) Not only personal vehicles, but let's also think about public transportations and related software systems.
 For example, we currently use the smartphone for many things related to traveling; for example, checking subway/bus schedules, making a reservation, renting SOCAR (or a kickboard), buying a KTX ticket, calling a taxi, searching where to go and how to move, planning a journey, and lots of things we do with our devices.
 What could HCI be necessary for future transportations (including personal flights)?